Parliamentary.ai

 Overview

-This bill aims to protect freedom of expression by making it easier to dismiss lawsuits that are seen as attempts to silence debate on matters of public interest.
-It introduces a mechanism for judges to dismiss such cases, considering factors like the chilling effect on future expression and the proportionality of the legal action.
+This bill aims to protect freedom of expression by making it easier to dismiss lawsuits that are seen as attempts to stifle debate on matters of public interest.
+It introduces a mechanism for judges to dismiss such lawsuits, considering factors like the potential chilling effect on future expression and the proportionality of the legal action.

 Description

-The Strategic Litigation Against Public Participation (Freedom of Expression) Bill allows defendants in High Court or County Court proceedings to motion for dismissal if their expression relates to a matter of public interest.
-The judge must dismiss unless the claimant demonstrates:
+The Strategic Litigation Against Public Participation (Freedom of Expression) Bill allows judges to dismiss lawsuits in the High Court or County Court if the defendant demonstrates that the lawsuit stems from an expression related to a matter of public interest.
+The judge must consider several factors when making this decision, including:

 Government Spending